Skip to main content

 console.log('Resource Token:', resourceToken.resource_token);

 The agent requests authorization with Alice's consent.
-This requires creating an HTTP Message Signature:
+This requires an RFC 9421 HTTP Message Signature:

 const crypto = require('crypto');